If you are not embarrassed by the first version of your product, you’ve launched too late.

 2. Expected benefits: why does my project need an MVP?

 2.1.
 Why do companies avoid building MVPs?

 It is natural that some startups are skeptical about launching MVPs because they believe that a shortcut product development will be excessively costly and will not help in gathering marketing analytical information which is essential in the releasing stage.
 What do most companies fear?

 - Some companies are sure that the success of MVP and its contribution to further achievements are unreal because customers simply don’t know what they want.
-How can a company guess what their wishes are?
-Startups can see no profit in building up an MVP which in result will bring no difference in the approach to the audience.
+How can a company guess what its wishes are?
+Startups can see no profit in building up an MVP which as a result will bring no difference in the approach to the audience.

 - Other companies believe that building a full product from scratch without constant changes will be faster and cheaper, so the revenue will be received more quickly because the market niche will be taken by their product, already perfect and ready to be sold.

 Obviously, some of these arguments do carry weight.
 However, MVPs accelerate the time to market.
 Isn’t it the most important in the accelerated race with potential competitors?

 2.2.
 5 benefits of Minimum Viable Product development